dedelstein/ai-translation-pipeline/README.md

 # Finnish-to-English Image Translation Pipeline

-I built this over a weekend as a complete on-premise image translation system that processes Finnish text in images and renders English translations back onto the original image.
+I built this over a weekend as a complete on-prem image translation system that processes Finnish text in images and renders English translations back onto the original image.
 No cloud APIs, no external dependencies—everything runs locally.

 ## What Does This Thing Actually Do?